fpga-developer/pearl/readme.md

 </table>

 ## Introduction
-💎 FPGA-Gym is the first diverse suite of scalable reinforcement learning environments based on FPGA technology.
+💎 PEARL is the first diverse suite of scalable reinforcement learning environments based on FPGA technology.

 It features very fast environment computation speed⚡️, large-scale parallelism🏅, and high flexibility🌊.

-🏠 FPGA-Gym provides a [Template](Template/Pipeline.v) for parallel reinforcement learning environments on FPGA.
+🏠 PEARL provides a [Template](Template/Pipeline.v) for parallel reinforcement learning environments on FPGA.
 Its modular and parameterized features allow users to conveniently customize new environments without extensive FPGA knowledge.

 🌌 It now features 7 environments based on this template!

 ## Environments
-FPGA-Gym currently offers a variety of environments, including classical control, gridworld, and strategy games🌍.
+PEARL currently offers a variety of environments, including classical control, gridworld, and strategy games🌍.
 We are committed to continually expanding and enhancing the range of environments available.
 | Environment                           | Category | Registered Version(s)                                           | Source  | Reference |
 |---------------------------------------|----------|------------------------------------------------------------------|---------|-------------|